-We have data on 12,922 companies that use Apache Hbase.
-The companies using Apache Hbase are most often found in United States and in the Computer Software industry.
+We have data on 18,193 companies that use Apache Hbase.
+The companies using Apache Hbase are most often found in United States and in the Information Technology and Services industry.
 Apache Hbase is most often used by companies with 50-200 employees and 1M-10M dollars in revenue.
-Our data for Apache Hbase usage goes back as far as 6 years and 3 months.
+Our data for Apache Hbase usage goes back as far as 8 years and 3 months.

 HBase is an open source, non-relational, distributed database modeled after Google's BigTable and written in Java.
 It is developed as part of Apache Software Foundation and runs on top of HDFS, providing BigTable-like capabilities for Hadoop.
 That is, it provides a fault-tolerant way of storing large quantities of sparse data.
 HBase features compression, in-memory operation, and Bloom filters on a per-column basis as outlined in the original BigTable paper.
 Tables in HBase can serve as the input and output for MapReduce jobs run in Hadoop, and may be accessed through the Java API but also through REST, Avro or Thrift gateway APIs.
 HBase is not a direct replacement for a classic SQL database, although recently its performance has improved, and it is now serving several data-driven websites, including Facebook's Messaging Platform.

-Looking at Apache Hbase customers by industry, we find that Information Technology and Services (16%) are the largest segments.
+Looking at Apache Hbase customers by industry, we find that Information Technology and Services (28%) and Computer Software (14%) are the largest segments.

-61% of Apache Hbase customers are in United States, 8% are in India and 5% are in United Kingdom.
+55% of Apache Hbase customers are in United States and 8% are in India.